tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 On Unsigned Integers

 Unsigned integers are good for representing bitfields and modular arithmetic.
 Because of historical accident, the C++ standard also uses unsigned integers to represent the size of containers - many members of the standards body believe this to be a mistake, but it is effectively impossible to fix at this point.
-The fact that unsigned arithmetic doesn't model the behavior of a simple integer, but is instead defined by the standard to model modular arithmetic (wrapping around on overflow/underflow), means that a significant class of bugs cannot be diagnosed by the compiler.
-In other cases, the defined behavior impedes optimization.
+The fact that unsigned arithmetic doesn't model the behaviour of a simple integer, but is instead defined by the standard to model modular arithmetic (wrapping around on overflow/underflow), means that a significant class of bugs cannot be diagnosed by the compiler.
+In other cases, the defined behaviour impedes optimisation.

 That said, mixing signedness of integer types is responsible for an equally large class of problems.
 The best advice we can provide: try to use iterators and containers rather than pointers and sizes, try not to mix signedness, and try to avoid unsigned types (except for representing bitfields or modular arithmetic).
 Do not use an unsigned type merely to assert that a variable is non-negative.

+.. _`preprocessor macros`:

 Preprocessor Macros
 -------------------

 Avoid defining macros, especially in headers; prefer inline functions, enums, and const variables.
 Do not use macros to define pieces of a C++ API.
 Be aware that if you do not have a **very** good reason to submit code with a macro, it will likely be rejected.

 Macros mean that the code you see is not the same as the code the compiler sees.
-This can introduce unexpected behavior, especially since macros have global scope.
+This can introduce unexpected behaviour, especially since macros have global scope.

 The problems introduced by macros are especially severe when they are used to define pieces of a C++ API, and still more so for public APIs.
 Every error message from the compiler when developers incorrectly use that interface now must explain how the macros formed the interface.
 Refactoring and analysis tools have a dramatically harder time updating the interface.
 As a consequence, we specifically disallow using macros in this way.
 For example, avoid patterns like: